-For that purpose SELECT for Cities will undertake a pre-commercial procurement (PCP) to procure the research and development of new innovative solutions capable of realising the goal having of the city as a large Internet of Everything Lab and putting it into practice.
+For that purpose SELECT for Cities started a pre-commercial procurement (PCP) to procure the research and development of new innovative solutions capable of realising the goal having of the city as a large Internet of Everything Lab and putting it into practice.

-Through the PCP action, the project partners run the innovation challenge, selecting a number of different potential solutions suppliers, which will compete through different phases of development.
-The most promising innovative solutions will be tested within the participant cities in real-life scenarios.
+Through the PCP action, the project partners run the innovation challenge, having selected a number of different potential solutions suppliers, which compete through different phases of development.
+The most promising innovative solutions are tested within the participant cities in real-life scenarios.